othr-nlp/rage_toolkit/README.md

 Note that RAGE works with any datasets that comply with our format.
 Feel free to create your own datasets that suit your needs.

-For guidance on creating one, take a look at our preprocessed examples or refer to our paper (coming soon).
+For guidance on creating one, take a look at our preprocessed examples or refer to our [paper](https://aclanthology.org/2024.konvens-main.6).

 Our datasets are built on top of those from the BEIR Benchmark ([BEIR Benchmark](https://doi.org/10.48550/arXiv.2104.08663)).